likicv/usysml-test-cases/README.md

 The scope of uSysML for each version (or spiral) is fixed for the purpose of exploring the practical issues relevant to the SysML v2 implementation.
-It is sometimes useful to image uSysML being a limited implementation of the SysML v2 specification.
+It is sometimes useful to think of uSysML as of a limited implementation of the SysML v2 specification.
-Such an implementation corresponding to uSysML v0.01 (spiral 1) would support the SysML v2 behaviours of the keywords `package`, `part`, `part def` and nothing else (see the table above).
-Furthermore, every model specified by uSysML v0.01 would be a valid SysML v2 model, and paresable by a complete SysML v2 implementation.
-The reverse does not hold: because the full SysML v2 specification includes many features outside of the scope of uSysML, general SysML v2 models would not be necessarily parseable by the uSysML implementation.
+Consider how this would contrast to a full implementation of the SysML v2 specification.
+An implementation corresponding to uSysML v0.01 (spiral 1) would support only the SysML v2 behaviours associated with the keywords `package`, `part`, `part def` and nothing else (see the table above).
+Furthermore, every model specified by uSysML v0.01 would be a valid SysML v2 model, and paresable by the full SysML v2 implementation.
+The reverse is not true: because uSysML implementation is limited, the full SysML v2 specification includes many features outside of the scope of uSysML.
+It follows that more complete SysML v2 models would not be necessarily parseable by the uSysML implementation.

 The following references are used in this work:
 - Kernel Modeling Language (KerML) (‘1-Kernel_Modeling_Language.pdf’)